CoreSTD/base/README.md

 - AMD
 - RISC-V (Still in development)

 Note: The only confirmed working architecture is x86 and x86_64.
-Mainly intel CPU!
+Mainly on intel CPU!

 ### Install